towolf/towolf.github.com/docs/PsychRadiometric/RetIrradianceAndPupilAreaEyeLengthToRadiance.markdown

 Let x be the units of distance \(m, cm, mm, um, etc.\)

-  Input irradiance\_PowerPerArea is in units of power/x^2\-wlinterval.
+  Input irradiance\_PowerPerArea is in units of power/x^2-wlinterval.
   Input irradianceS gives the wavelength sampling information.
   Input pupilArea should be in units of x^2.
   Input eyeLength should be the length of the eye in x.

-  Output radiance\_PowerPerAreaSr is in units of power/x^2\-sr\-wlinterval.
+  Output radiance\_PowerPerAreaSr is in units of power/x^2-sr-wlinterval.

-  Light power may be expressed in watts or quanta\-sec or in your favorite units.
+  Light power may be expressed in watts or quanta-sec or in your favorite units.
 Indeed, it may also be passed as energy rather than power.